Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Causal Validity of Local Independence Models

 \subsection{Re-weighting: Likelihood-Ratios and Positivity}

-The hypothetical regime described by $\tilde \mu^i$ can in principle be arbitrary and should be chosen to suit the considered, practically relevant, intervention.
+{ Recall that we want to infer from an observational setting properties under a hypothetical interventional regime.
+As shown in Proposition \ref{prop:LR}, below, re-weighting will play a particular role in this endeavour.} The hypothetical regime described by $\tilde \mu^i$ can in principle be arbitrary and should be chosen to suit the considered, practically relevant, intervention.
 However, if we want to learn about the hypothetical regime from data obtained under an observational regime, the two cannot be `too different' from each other.
 To formalise this we demand absolute continuity $\tilde P \ll P$, i.e\ for every event $H \in\mathcal F_T$ with $\tilde P(H) > 0 $ we also have that $P(H) > 0 $.
 The following proposition shows that this is closely linked to the existence of a likelihood-ratio process which re-weights the observational distribution $P$ into the interventional distribution $\tilde P$.

 \begin{proposition} Let $\calp(G)$ be a local independence model.
 Consider a hypothetical intervention on component $N^*$ with $\calf^\calv$-intensity $\lambda^*$, and that this intervention imposes the new intensity $\tilde \lambda^*:= \rho \cdot \lambda^*$ where $\rho$ is a non-negative and predictable process.
 Let